LazarAcimovic/GeoCanvas/README.md

 Technologies: Java Swing

+**Short description of the app:**
+Developed a Java Swing application using the MVC architecture for shape creation and management.
+Key features include undo/redo, shape re-ordering, shape activity log, single and multi-shape selection and file persistence with log-based loading.

 In order to run an app, first, you have to include hexagon (hexagon.jar) library (which you can find in repository itself).
 **Steps:**
 1. right click on DizajnerskiObrasci